hotkit/django-slumber/README.markdown

         'pizzas': 'slumber_examples',
     }

 For this to work the application name given in the service configuration must exactly match the name that is in Django's `INSTALLED_APPS` setting.
-Any applications not mapped to a service name will appear either at the top level, or within the service name specified by `SLUMBER_SERVICE`.
+When used in this way the service will point directly to the Django application mentioned.

-''NB'' The current implementation aliases the extra services to the same location as the main service.
-This does expose the requested application, but also exposes all other applications on that service name and fails to remove the application from the main service name.
-I.e. on the above example, both `auth` and `pizzas` will have all applications exposed through the client.
+''NB'' The current implementation aliases the application to where it is exposed on the main service.
+This does expose the requested application, but fails to remove the application from the main service applications.
+I.e. on the above example, both `auth` and `pizzas` will have all django.contrib.auth application exposed through the client.

 ### Using a non Slumber Django project for the directory ###